jonasAthiele/BrainReconfiguration_Intelligence/README.md

 ## 4. Structure and Script description
 ### Main analysis
 For the analysis done in the paper the scripts should be run in the following order:
-1.	`get_init_parameters`
-  - Script for defining parameters for analysis --> can be adapted for modifying the analysis
+1.	`get_init_parameters` - Definition of parameters for analysis --> can be adapted for modifying the analysis

-2.	`select_subjects`
-  - Script for the selection of subjects according to data availability and motion exclusion criteria
+2.	`select_subjects` - Selection of subjects according to data availability and motion exclusion criteria

-3.	`get_gFactor` (R)
-  - Derive a g-factor from the performance scores of cognitive tests
+3.	`get_gFactor` (R) - Derive a g-factor from the performance scores of cognitive tests

-4.	`get_samples`
-  - Create samples with absence of family relations between subjects and an equal distribution of intelligence scores via stratified folds
+4.	`get_samples` - Create samples with absence of family relations between subjects and an equal distribution of intelligence scores via stratified folds

-5.	`get_FCs`
-  - Reading preprocessed BOLD-signals, calculating FCs, joining FCs
+5.	`get_FCs` - Reading preprocessed BOLD-signals, calculating FCs, joining FCs

-6.	`get_reconfiguration_wholebrain`
-  - Script for computing whole-brain reconfiguration scores, contains filtering of connections and computes reconfiguration between connections that remain after the filtering step
+6.	`get_reconfiguration_wholebrain` - Script for computing whole-brain reconfiguration scores, contains filtering of connections and computes reconfiguration between connections that remain after the filtering step\
-7.	`get_relation_recon_intell_wholebrain`
-  - Script for computing correlations between reconfiguration scores and intelligence scores on a whole-cortex level

-**and/or**

-6.	`get_reconfiguration_networks`
+\
+**and/or**\
+\
-  - Script for computing within and between network reconfiguration, contains filtering of connections and computes reconfiguration between connections that remain after the filtering step
+`get_reconfiguration_networks` - Script for computing within and between network reconfiguration, contains filtering of connections and computes reconfiguration between connections that remain after the filtering step

-7.	`get_relation_recon_intell_networks`
+7.	`get_relation_recon_intell_wholebrain` (needs preceeding `get_reconfiguration_wholebrain`) - Script for computing correlations between reconfiguration scores and intelligence scores on a whole-cortex level\
+\
+**and/or**\
+\
-  - Script for computing correlations between reconfiguration scores and intelligence scores on a network level
+`get_relation_recon_intell_networks` (needs preceeding `get_reconfiguration_networks`) - Script for computing correlations between reconfiguration scores and intelligence scores on a network level

-8.	 `get_hcp_reference_mask`
-  - Script for computing reference masks for edge-selection in the replication samples
+8.	 `get_hcp_reference_mask` - Script for computing reference masks for edge-selection in the replication samples

 ### Replication analysis

 For the replication analysis done in the paper the scripts should be run in the following order:

-1.	`get_init_parameters_replication`
-  - Script for defining parameters for analysis
+1.	`get_init_parameters_replication` - Script for defining parameters for analysis

-2.	`select_subjects_replication`
-  - Script for the selection of subjects according to data availability and motion exclusion criteria
+2.	`select_subjects_replication`  - Script for the selection of subjects according to data availability and motion exclusion criteria

-3.	`get_FCs_replication`
-  - Reading Preprocessed BOLD-signals, calculating FCs, joining FCs
+3.	`get_FCs_replication` - Reading Preprocessed BOLD-signals, calculating FCs, joining FCs

-4.	`get_reconfiguration_wholebrain_replication`
-  - Script for computing whole-brain reconfiguration scores, contains filtering of conenctions and computes reconfiguration between connections that remain after filtering step
+4.	`get_reconfiguration_wholebrain_replication` - Script for computing whole-brain reconfiguration scores, contains filtering of conenctions and computes reconfiguration between connections that remain after filtering step\
-5.	`get_relation_recon_intell_wholebrain` (same as in main analysis)
-  - Script for computing correlations between reconfiguration scores and intelligence scores on a whole-cortex level

-**and/or**

-4.	`get_reconfiguration_networks_replication`
+\
+**and/or**\
+\
-  - Script for computing within and between network reconfiguration, contains filtering of connections and computes reconfiguration between connections that remain after filtering step
+`get_reconfiguration_networks_replication` - Script for computing within and between network reconfiguration, contains filtering of connections and computes reconfiguration between connections that remain after filtering step

-5.	`get_relation_recon_intell_networks` (same as in main analysis)
+5.	`get_relation_recon_intell_wholebrain` (same script as in main analysis, needs preceeding `get_reconfiguration_wholebrain_replication`) - Script for computing correlations between reconfiguration scores and intelligence scores on a whole-cortex level\
+\
+**and/or**\
+\
-  - Script for computing correlations between reconfiguration scores and intelligence scores on a network level
+`get_relation_recon_intell_networks` (same script as in main analysis, needs preceeding `get_reconfiguration_networks_replication`) - Script for computing correlations between reconfiguration scores and intelligence scores on a network level

 ### Functions